ShuttleOps/service-account-tokens/README.md

 ### How to generate a token

 Before you generate a token, create a Shuttleops Service Account and a Cluster Role, then finally bind the Cluster Role to the Service Account.
+You can easily do that by applying the YAML file we've included in this repository.

 **Create the required Kubernetes resources**: